clublettreurs/cure-script/config/docs/en/62-ておく-vs-てしまう-helper-verb-secrets.md

 ![](../media/image688.webp)

--- but what that <code>しまう</code> is implying is probably something like
+But what that <code>しまう</code> is implying is probably something like
 "Don't ask, because if you do Sakura's going to explain and we're going to be stuck here for hours with Sakura's long rambling explanations."

 So, <code>しまう</code> has a wide variety of implications, some of them negative, not all of them negative, but <code>おく</code> has a completely different range of meaning.